schnerring/st/README.md

 ## Custom

-Custom patches and information regarding as to how the patches were generated.
+Additional information as to how additionally applied, custom patches were generated.

 ### `st-monospace-font`

 This patch assigns the `monospace-11` font as default font.
 This works best if a `monospace` font is properly configured via [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) beforehand.

+#### Generation

 Clone the `st` repo